-- Torque is perpendicular to the plane formed by r and F and is the direction your right thumb would point if you curled the fingers of your right hand in the direction of F. The direction of the torque is thus the same as that of the angular momentum it produces. - The gyroscope precesses around a vertical axis, since the torque is always horizontal and perpendicular to L. If the gyroscope is not spinning, it acquires angular momentum in the direction of the torque ($\mathbf{L} = \Delta \mathbf{L}$), and it rotates about a horizontal axis, falling over just as we would expect. - Earth itself acts like a gigantic gyroscope.
-Its angular momentum is along its axis and points at Polaris, the North Star. - 4.
-Suppose a piece of food is on the edge of a rotating microwave oven plate.
+- Torque is perpendicular to the plane formed by r and F and is the direction your right thumb would point if you curled the fingers of your right hand in the direction of F. The direction of the torque is thus the same as that of the angular momentum it produces. - The gyroscope precesses around a vertical axis, since the torque is always horizontal and perpendicular to L. If the gyroscope is not spinning, it acquires angular momentum in the direction of the torque ($L = \Delta L$), and it rotates about a horizontal axis, falling over just as we would expect. - Earth itself acts like a gigantic gyroscope.
+Its angular momentum is along its axis and points at Polaris, the North Star. - 2.
+Explain why centripetal acceleration changes the direction of velocity in circular motion but not its magnitude. - 3.
+In circular motion, a tangential acceleration can change the magnitude of the velocity but not its direction.
+Explain your answer.

+4. Suppose a piece of food is on the edge of a rotating microwave oven plate.
 Does it experience nonzero tangential acceleration, centripetal acceleration, or both when: (a) The plate starts to spin? (b) The plate rotates at constant angular velocity? (c) The plate slows to a halt?

-5. The moment of inertia of a long rod spun around an axis through one end perpendicular to its length is ML^2 /3.
+- 5. The moment of inertia of a long rod spun around an axis through one end perpendicular to its length is ML^2 /3.
 Why is this moment of inertia greater than it would be if you spun a point mass M at the location of the center of mass of the rod (at L/2)?
-(That would be ML^2 /4.)

-- 6. Why is the moment of inertia of a hoop that has a mass M and a radius R greater than the moment of inertia of a disk that has the same mass and radius?
-Why is the moment of inertia of a spherical shell that has a mass M and a radius R greater than that of a solid sphere that has the same mass and radius? - Give an example in which a small force exerts a large torque.
+(That would be ML^2 /4.) - 6.
+Why is the moment of inertia of a hoop that has a mass M and a radius R greater than the moment of inertia of a disk that has the same mass and radius?
+Why is the moment of inertia of a spherical shell that has a mass M and a radius R greater than that of a solid sphere that has the same mass and radius? - 7.
+Give an example in which a small force exerts a large torque.
 Give another example in which a large force exerts a small torque. - 8.
 While reducing the mass of a racing bike, the greatest benefit is realized from reducing the mass of the tires and wheel rims.
 Why does this allow a racer to achieve greater accelerations than would an identical reduction in the mass of the bicycle's frame?

-Figure 10.32 The image shows a side view of a racing bicycle.
+FIGURE 10.30 The image shows a side view of a racing bicycle.
 Can you see evidence in the design of the wheels on this racing bicycle that their moment of inertia has been purposely reduced? (credit: Jesús Rodriguez)